 Is It A Mojito?
 At Neon Pigeon

 Available on the permanent menu

 For the tippleholics who want to commemorate spring, Neon Pigeon shakes up “Is It A Mojito?” – and the answer to that is yes, but with a twist.
-Expect a sakura-infused white rum cordial mixed with yellow chartreuse, sea buckthorn, apple cinnamon syrup and pineapple rum.
+Taking inspiration from the sakura season, expect a sakura-infused white rum cordial mixed with yellow chartreuse, sea buckthorn, apple cinnamon syrup and pineapple rum.
 We’re all for this floral take on a cocktail classic!